Last Updated on May 28, 2023 by Ellen

 Sometimes Earth’s beauty is so stunning it hurts.
-I felt that – along with an amazing, calming energy – at Hierve el Agua in Oaxaca, Mexico.
+That’s what it’s like at Hierve el Agua in Oaxaca, Mexico.

 There are a lot of tourists that show up in the afternoons on group tours.
 A lot.
 And, they all wear sunscreen.
 The water might get a little… slimy.
-And you won’t have an easy time relaxing like my special little overachiever.
+And you won’t have an easy time relaxing like my special little overachiever pictured below.

 We played waiting games with the clouds to get the colors to pop in our photos.
 But this wasn’t such a bad thing because we went early enough in the day that the hordes of tourists weren’t a factor as we waited.

 If you take a colectivo (shared taxi) instead of an organized tour, you’ll save a lot of money and your money will go right into the pockets of the locals.

-Not only that, but if you go on an organized tour, the Hierve el Agua site is one stop on a day-long itinerary with a bunch of stops.
+Also, on an organized tour, the Hierve el Agua site is only one stop on a day-long itinerary with a bunch of stops.
 Translation: you will be rushed.
 You won’t get to relax and really explore this special place.

 You will run around all day, and then end up at the natural mineral pools and rock formations at Hierve el Agua for 45 minutes in the late afternoon – with every other tourist in town.
 We know this because we stayed long enough to witness it.